Rae Spoon

-Rae Spoon is a Canadian musician and writer.
+Rae Spoon is a Canadian musician, composer, producer, performer, and writer from Calgary, Alberta.
 Their musical style has varied from country to electronic-influenced indie rock and folk punk.

 Personal life

 Spoon grew up as a transgender person in Calgary, Alberta.
-They were raised in a Pentecostal household to a paranoid-schizophrenic father.
-Their father's religious beliefs caused anxiety to a teenage Rae.
-Spoon now lives in Victoria, British Columbia.
+They were raised in a working-class Evangelical Christian Pentecostal household by a paranoid-schizophrenic father.
+Spoon has lived in Montreal and now lives in Victoria, British Columbia.

 In 2003, Spoon said they identified as a trans man.
 In 2012, during an interview with fellow advocate for the gender-neutral pronoun and cartoonist, Elisha Lim, Spoon noted a preference for the pronoun "they", and has identified as non-binary since then.
 They explained to Now Magazine, "after years of fighting to be called 'he,' the idea of coming out again made me tired.
 But now I feel kind of rejuvenated, ready to fight on some more.
 I think the 'they' pronoun is a pretty cool thing.
 It's letting a lot of people not have to identify as a man or a woman.
 Whatever it means to them."

 During the 2020 COVID-19 pandemic, which forced them to cancel a series of tours, Spoon was diagnosed with cervical cancer.
-They said they didn't know what the prognosis was at that point.
+They said they did not know what the prognosis was at that point.
+They underwent chemotherapy, radiotherapy, and surgery, and at one point were suffering so much that they considered seeking medical assistance in dying; however, by October 2020, they were declared cancer-free.